mojaloop/contrib-cross-network-demo/proposal.md

 #### 7.1.2.
 Non-unique payee identifiers

-Other ways of identifying a counterparty are not reliably unique across all possible networks.
+Other ways of identifying a counter-party are not reliably unique across all possible networks.
 An example is a national ID number, which might be duplicated in another country&#39;s ID system.
 In this case, additional information must be supplied to disambiguate the ID number: to say, for instance, that this is a national ID belonging to the Kenyan or the Peruvian national ID scheme.

 Disambiguation will require the inclusion of an additional piece of information to the submission to the ALS.
 One such additional piece of information which already exists is the Party Sub ID or Type (defined in Section 6.3.27 of the Open API Specification.)
 However, the addressing examples given in Section 4.2 of the Open API Specification suggest that this will not be sufficient.
 In one of the examples given there, an employee of a business is identified by giving the employee&#39;s name as a Sub ID, while the business name is given as the main identifier.
 Since a business name will not be globally unique, the Sub ID will not be available to define the context in which the non-unique identifier is to be evaluated.
 It will therefore be necessary to use an additional identifier (for instance, &quot;IdentifierContext&quot;) to specify the context in which a non-unique identifier is to be evaluated.